 - 1 tbsp lemon juice

-- 6 large caper berries or 1 tbsp salted capers
+- 6 large caper berries or 1 tbsp capers in brine

 - Rinse the fish under cold running tap water and remove any skin or fish bones that are visible if necessary.